jon-kert/Tech_Industry_Job_Loss/README.md

 ## Data Cleaning and Exploratory Data Analysis

+Our process for cleaning involved several steps:

+1. We converted the date into timestamp form
+2. Turned the 'Money_Raised_in_$_mil' column into numerical data
+4. Drop values where the 'company_size_before_layoffs' is missing

+In dealing with missing values in 'Money_Raised_in_$_mil', we imputed the missing values with the average value of the closest observation match by 'Industry' and 'Stage'.
+If there were no such match, we used the average value of an observation matched by 'Industry'.

 ### Univariate Analysis (a)
 In the plotly histogram below, it can be seen that the distribution of layoff events categorized by the stage of the company (i.e. Series H, Post-IPO, etc.).
 Most of the reductions in the workforce seem to be happening in Post-IPO companies, which are bigger companies that have gone through multiple rounds of investment and are established(hold good amount of market share) in their respective industry.
 This makes sense because Post-IPO companies are more subjective to layoffs due to pressure from the market/industry.
 Contributing to our research question, this graph shows that there could be a correlation or indication of high percentage of layoffs given the company's stage as there are more occurences of layoffs.